Design & Technology

 Design and Technology is taught in a state of the art technology suite by dedicated and enthusiastic staff.
 We hope to encourage the next generation of Engineers, Fashion Designers, Caterers, Architects and Product Designers through our own love of making.
 Students are challenged to design and manufacture products in a range of subject areas including Graphics, Product Design, Textiles, Food and Electronics.

 Technology Clubs take place each week.
 Please see latest after school events for details.
-Technology trips and workshops occur throughout the year including: Knit and Stitch, STEM visits, STEM workshops, visits to Coca Cola Enterprises and the V&A Museum, fashion show rehearsals, fashion show garment production sessions, and green cars.
+Technology trips and workshops occur throughout the year including: Knit and Stitch, STEM visits, STEM workshops.

 In Year 8 skills, knowledge and understanding learnt in Year 7 are extended further through the introduction of challenging briefs, higher level techniques and equipment, as well as decorative techniques and materials.

-In Food, students produce up to 12 products following the school’s healthy eating policy.
+In Food, students produce a range of products which follow the theme of healthy alternatives to fast foods.
 Students develop their understanding of heating methods, the properties of ingredients and environmental issues around sourcing foods across the world.
 Students take home each practical, plus they have photographs of their finished products in their folders.

-In Textiles, students produce a 3D bag for a researched target market and cultural theme.
+In Textiles, students explore a range of techniques and design approaches before producing a case for a smart device.
 They develop their machine skills further and learn new decorative techniques aided by their increased knowledge of the origins, properties and uses of fibres and fabrics.
 Students take their finished product home, and a photograph is used as evidence in their folder.

 In Product Design, students develop their skill and understanding of CAD/CAM design programmes and equipment to a design theme.
-They further develop their workshop good practice and higher level finishing techniques to produce a sweet dispenser.
+They further develop their workshop good practice and higher level finishing techniques to produce a pencil box.
 Students take home their finished quality product, leaving a photograph as evidence in their folder.